mel0nkid/mel0nkid.github.io/resume.md

-#### Thank you for read this, and look forward to cooperation with you
+#### Thank you for read this, and look forward to cooperation with you!